thephez/dpp-spec/doc/document.md

 # Document Validation

-## State Transition Structure
+The platform protocol performs several forms of validation related to documents: model validation, structure validation, and data validation.
+ - Model validation - ensures object models are correct

-State transition structure validation verifies that the content of state transition fields complies with the requirements for the fields.
-The state transition `actions` and `documents` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/integration/document/validateDocumentFactory.spec.js).
+ - State transition structure validation - only checks the content of the state transition
+ - State transition data validation - takes the overall platform state into consideration

+**Example:** A document state transition for an existing document could pass structure validation; however, it would fail data validation since the document already exists.

+## Document Model

+The public key model must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/integration/document/validateDocumentFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateDocumentFactory